Two Models for Surface Segmentation using the Total Variation of the Normal Vector: Introduction

 \section{Introduction}

 Segmentation of surfaces is a fundamental task in computer vision and shape analysis.
-Its goal is to partition a given surface into disjoint regions based on some features.
+Its goal is to partition a given surface into disjoint regions based on certain features.
 In this paper, we consider surfaces that are represented by a mesh~$\mesh$ consisting of a set~$\triangles$ of triangles and a set~$\edges$ of edges in $\R^3$.
-As the feature, we use the piecewise constant unit outer normal vector field~$\bn$ of the surface.
-Segmentation then becomes the task of assigning a label to each triangle~$\triangle \in \triangles$, based on a measure of similarity of the normal vector to a set of prescribed label vectors $\labels_1, \ldots, \labels_L$ belonging to the unit sphere $\Sphere \coloneqq \setDef{\bx \in \R^3}{\abs{x}_2 = 1}$.
+As the feature, we employ the unit outer normal vector field~$\bn$ of the surface, which is piecewise constant.
+Segmentation then becomes the task of assigning a label to each triangle~$\triangle \in \triangles$, based on a measure of similarity of the triangle's normal vector~$\bn_\triangle$ to a set of prescribed label vectors $\labels_1, \ldots, \labels_L$ belonging to the unit sphere $\Sphere \coloneqq \setDef{\bx \in \R^3}{\abs{x}_2 = 1}$.